rodekruis/automated-cloud-detection/README.md

-## End-to-end training example
+## End-to-end training on Biome data

-For training, preprocessing can be skipped and you can directly download the already preprocessed tiles in input/train_preprocessed using this link.
-If you would like to train the model on an other dataset then biome,
+For training, preprocessing can be skipped and you can directly download the already preprocessed tiles in data/2_input_tiles using this link.
+If you would like to train the model on an other dataset then biome, then you should run the preprocessing script and follow the explanation below on training with new data.

 If you wish to train the model, omit the --inference argument.
 The model resumes from weigths given by --weights-path, if you don't want that, train the model from scratch (but still with pre-trained vgg weights in case of UNet) by adding --scratch.

+## Training with new data